-- 1. An investigation by the FNE can be triggered by a leniency application, as a consequence of its own market intelligence or as a result of a complaint filed by a third party. - 2.
-Upon receiving a complaint from a third party, the FNE may request, within the 60 days, background information, as well as call any person to testify who may have knowledge of the alleged act. - 3.
+- 2. Upon receiving a complaint from a third party, the FNE may request, within the 60 days, background information, as well as call any person to testify who may have knowledge of the alleged act. - 3.
 The FNE will have four months from the date of receipt of the complaint to carry out an admissibility examination of the complaint from a third party. - 4.
-If the complaint is declared admissible, the FNE has to give instructions to initiate an investigation that is reported to any affected parties. - 5.
-As a result of the case, it will either be dismissed or lead to the filing of a lawsuit or claim before the TDLC.
-The ruling of the TDLC is subject to appeal before the Supreme Court.
+If the complaint is declared admissible, the FNE must give instructions to initiate an investigation that is reported to any affected parties. - 5.
+Once initiated either ex officio, by a third-party complaint, or by a leniency application the FNE will investigate the case, and may carry out raids, subpoenas, requests for information from the affected parties or any other entity, among others. - 6.
+As a result of the investigation, it will either be dismissed or lead to the filing of a lawsuit or claim before the TDLC.
+The ruling of the TDLC is subject to a special appeal (recurso de reclamación) before the Supreme Court.